procore/sift/README.md

 * datetime

 ### Mutating Filters
-Filters can be mutated before the filter is applied.
+Filters can be mutated before the filter is applied using the `tap` argument.
 This is useful, for example, if you need to adjust the time zone of a `datetime` range filter.

 ```ruby